North Sea-Tac Airport Renovation

 - Install new dynamic, interactive signage and more robust Wi-Fi service

-- Introduce a rooftop Alaska Airlines Board Room lounge with views of Mount Rainier and the Olympic Mountains
+- Introduce a rooftop Alaska Airlines Board Room lounge with views of the Olympic Mountains

 - Make seismic upgrades throughout the facility plus mechanical, electrical, communications, HVAC, and plumbing systems replacements and upgrades

 - Refresh north satellite transit system lobby, refurbish baggage handling, and make access walkways, elevators and stairway improvements plus related main terminal enhancements